 - UNICEF: Children’s Participation Resources Guide

-- Here is a list of books to purchase from TALC UK.
+- Here is a list of books to purchase from Health Books International.
 They include many story books connecting children’s participation and health.
 Click here for the list.

 Books and Manuals addressing theories of change behind Children’s Participation